Doom (film): First person shooter sequence

 The first person shooter sequence was completely directed by Farhat and was filmed in 14 days after a planning period of three months.
 While the scene is one continuous shot, multiple cuts, that Farhat called "hook-ups", were made during filming, Farhat stated, "you can do it by moving a camera, and passing something, and cutting.
 And then rolling the camera again on a subsequent date."
 Other hook-up styles were used by using a green screen or blue screen when a door opens or jump cutting by whipping an object.
 The gun was only used on-screen when it was needed due to its size affecting the aspect ratio.

 Music

 The film's score was composed by Clint Mansell, upon which he produced a remix of the Nine Inch Nails song "You Know What You Are?", which was used in the film's ending credits.
 The song "Switchback" by Celldweller was licensed for the trailers.

 Release

+Box office

+On its opening weekend, Doom debuted in 3,043 theaters and earned $15.5 million.
+In the United States and Canada, the film grossed $28.2 million and grossed $30.5 million internationally, grossing $58.7 million worldwide.